Tini Tini Tini: Music

-From this album, Tini say that there are two genres very representative of Argentina as a country.
-In Argentina people listen to cumbia a lot, and on "22" Tini did a fusion of cumbia and reggaeton, and it was the very first song she released from this album.
+From this album, Tini says that there are two genres very representative of Argentina as a country.
+Cumbia is a prominent genre in Argentina, and on "22" Tini did a fusion of cumbia and reggaeton, and it was the very first song she released from this album.
 And, "Duele" is very similar because tango is something that represents Argentina and all Argentines.
 The song is a fusion of tango and trap, which Tini had not done before.
 Those two songs represent the Argentine heritage, and emphasizes Tini's patriotism of which she is proud.

 Tini also told in an interview for ET magazine: "The album has a lot of variety and all kinds of sounds.
 You know, I don’t wake up every day feeling any one way.
 I don’t want to do the same thing every day.
 I don’t listen to the same kind of music, or even the same kind of genre, every day.
 So when it comes to recording music, I do different things.
 I’m always changing, evolving.
 Some days I want to write a ballad, others I want to work on a reggaeton song.
 I wanted to break apart these ideas that if you write and sing ballads, you can’t do much else".